-Unadjusted survey counts from all surveys during 2002-2016 and 2018-2019 are shown for Chum, Coho, Pink and Chinook in Appendices 2.3-2.6.
+Unadjusted survey counts from all surveys during 2002-2016 and 2018-2020 are shown for Chum, Coho, Pink and Chinook in Appendices 2.5-2.8.
 The typical period of peak spawning was the last week of October for Chum, the second week of December for Coho, and the last half of October for Chinook.
-The reliability of estimates depends on surveys encompassing the entire migration but particularly peak conditions, as was the case for all four species in 2019 (Figure 2.3).
-In other years, run curve peaks for Chum, Coho and Chinook were poorly defined as a result of missed or partial surveys during high water events (see interim data reports of individual years for more details; Decker and Macnair 2009; Macnair 2004, 2005, 2006).
-In 2003 and 2005, the run timing curve was poorly defined for Pink Salmon because substantial numbers of Pinks were already present in the spawning area at the time of the first survey, and survey data was sparse in the latter half of the spawning period on account of high flows (Appendix 2.3).
-For Chum and Chinook (with the exception of 2007 for Chinook), the beginning, peak and end of the spawning period was generally well defined each year, other than in 2012 when surveys missed the peak (Appendices 2.4, 2.6).
-The beginning of the spawning period was well defined for Coho, but in some years of the study (2002, 2004, 2005, 2011 and 2018); significant numbers of Coho were still present during the final survey in late January (Appendix 2.5).
+The reliability of estimates depends on surveys encompassing the entire migration but particularly peak conditions, as was the case for all four species in 2020 (Figure 2.3).
 For modeling purposes, the maximum length of the spawning period for Chum, Pink, Coho, and Chinook was 119 (September 3-December 30), 82 (September 1-November 21), 130 (September 20-January 27), and 99 (September 3-December 10), days respectively.

-Figure 2.3 Spawning run timing base on survey counts for Chinook, Chum, Coho and Pink Salmon in the Coquitlam River during 2018 (red line) and 2002-2016 (grey).
+Figure 2.3 Spawning run timing base on survey counts for Chinook, Chum, Coho and Pink Salmon in the Coquitlam River during 2020 (red line) and 2002-2019 (grey).

-Survey conditions during the 2019 varied considerably.
-Water column visibility ranged from 0.7m to more than 3m across the surveys with generally lower visibility as the survey season progressed (Table 2.1).
+Survey conditions during the 2020 were moderate to poor.
+Water column visibility ranged from 0.5m to more than 1.5m across the surveys with generally lower visibility as the survey season progressed (Table 2.1).
 This corresponded to a general trend of decreasing observer efficiency 'guestimates' as the season progressed (Table 2.1).
-Even with a high frequency of storm events in the 2019 survey season, all but three surveys occurred at or near base flows and with a discharge of less than 10 m3/s (Figure 2.4).
+Even with a high frequency of storm events in the 2020 survey season, all but four surveys occurred at or near base flows and with a discharge of less than 15 m3/s (Figure 2.4).
 This increased the likelihood that survey conditions are sufficient in all index sites, which improves the reliability of survey counts.

-Table 2.1 Water column visibility (m) at permanent measurement points at index sites A-E and surveyor 'guesstimates' of observer efficiency for Chum salmon (see Section 2.1.2) during surveys of the Coquitlam River for the 2019 brood year.
+Table 2.1 Water column visibility (m) at permanent measurement points at index sites A-E and surveyor 'guesstimates' of observer efficiency for Chum salmon (see Section 2.1.2) during surveys of the Coquitlam River for the 2020 brood year.